KhronosGroup/glTF/specification/README.md

 Another perspective that motivates glTF is that 3D is the last media type without a standard codec.
 Audio has mp3.
 Video has H.264.
 Images have png and jpg.
 What does 3D content have?
 The variety of use cases and complexity and variety of 3D asset types have left 3D without a standard codec.
 A cross-vendor standard will allow for portable, reusable content, unified asset repositories and archives, and enable optimized codec implementations in hardware and software.

-> Non-normative: the COLLADA Working Group is developing partnerships to define the codec options for geometry compression.  glTF defines the scene graph, materials, animations, and geometry, and will reference the external compression specs.
+> Non-normative: the COLLADA Working Group is developing partnerships to define the codec options for geometry compression.  glTF defines the node hierarchy, materials, animations, and geometry, and will reference the external compression specs.

 Concretely, a glTF asset is represented by:
-* JSON file (`.json`) containing the scene graph, materials, and cameras
+* JSON file (`.json`) containing the node hierarchy, materials, and cameras
 * Binary files (`.bin`) containing geometry and animations
 * Image files (`.jpg`, `.png`, etc.) for textures
 * GLSL text files (`.glsl`) for GLSL source code for individual stages